A Framework for Characterising the Value of Information in Hidden Markov Models: Introduction

-A general way to measure the information value is to utilise the non-linear AoI functions~\cite{NonlinearSurveySY}.
-The authors in~\cite{QueueSYUpdatWait} proposed the concept of the ``age penalty'', which maps the AoI to a non-linear and non-decreasing penalty function to evaluate the level of ``dissatisfaction'' related to the outdated information.
-Closed-form expressions of non-linear age under different queueing models were derived in~\cite{NonlinearEH} for energy harvesting networks.
-The authors in~\cite{NonlinearVoUDJ} considered the auto-correlation of the random process and investigated exponential and logarithmic AoI penalty functions.
-Furthermore, information-theoretic AoI research has also been widely discussed to provide the theoretical interpretation of non-linear age functions.
+Furthermore, information-theoretic AoI research has also been widely discussed to provide a theoretical interpretation of non-linear age functions.
 The mean square error (MSE) in remote estimation can remove the linearity and has been extensively utilised to measure the information value~\cite{estimationMarkovSource,estimationWienerProcess,estimationOUprocess,estimationContext-aware,estimation+correlation,estimationAllerton}.
-In~\cite{estimationMarkovSource}, the authors defined a metric called the ``effective age'' which is increasing with the estimation error, and studied the optimal scheduling problem with the aim of minimising MSE for remote estimation of the Markov data source.
-The relationship between AoI and the estimation error was explored in the context of two Markov processes: Wiener process~\cite{estimationWienerProcess} and Ornstein-Uhlenbeck process~\cite{estimationOUprocess}.
-In~\cite{estimationContext-aware}, the authors defined a context-aware metric called the ``urgency of information'' which can be used to describe both the non-linear performance degradation and the context dependence of the Markov status update system.
+In~\cite{estimationMarkovSource}, the authors defined a metric called the ``effective age'' which increases with the estimation error, and studied the optimal scheduling problem with the aim of minimising MSE for remote estimation of the Markov data source.
+The relationship between AoI and the estimation error was explored in the context of two Markov processes: the Wiener process~\cite{estimationWienerProcess} and the Ornstein-Uhlenbeck (OU) process~\cite{estimationOUprocess}.
+The authors proved that the optimal sampling policy to minimise the MSE is a threshold-based strategy.
+In~\cite{estimationContext-aware}, the authors defined a context-aware metric called the ``urgency of information'', which can be used to describe both the non-linear performance degradation and the context dependence of the Markov status update system.
 The timely updating strategy for two correlated information sources was investigated in~\cite{estimation+correlation} to minimise the estimation error.
-Moreover, the conditional entropy was used in~\cite{MIConditionalEntropy} to evaluate the staleness of data for estimation.
+In~\cite{MSE+OU+noisy}, the authors investigated the transmission of quantised and coded samples in a noisy OU model and showed that the minimum MSE can be presented by an increasing function of AoI.
+The concept of age of incorrect information (AoII) was proposed in~\cite{AoIIFirstPropose}, which incorporates the AoI and the error-based metric to measure the freshness of informative data.
+AoII-optimal sampling problems have been investigated for a binary Markov source~\cite{AoIIremoteestimation} and a semantics-based communication system~\cite{AoIISemantics}.
+Moreover, conditional entropy was used in~\cite{MIConditionalEntropy} to evaluate the staleness of data for estimation.
 In~\cite{SPAWC}, the mutual information was utilised to characterise the timeliness of information, and the authors studied the optimal sampling policy for Markov models.
 Despite these contributions, hidden Markov models have not been explicitly treated in related works.